VRagments/xrdok/src/documentation/xr-button.md

 Events:

-- xr-button-click, when a click is registered.
+- xr-button-click, when a click is registered that would push the button.
-  This will only be called when the click effects the button.
 Two rapid clicks will result in one effective click.
-- xr-button-on, only triggered on a two state toggle button when pushed on
+- xr-button-on, triggered when toggle button hits the on state
-- xr-button-off, only triggered on a two state toggle button when pushed off
+- xr-button-off, triggered when toggle button hits the off state

 Properties: